sssylvasss/Joke-generator/COMMENTS.md

 Did some more changes to the styling so it looked better on Safari and Crome that I did not see when in DevTools.

+If I had more time I would add some small animation or/and maybe some sounds to make the page alittle more playfull.

+I would also add a loader.

 ---